BromsElll/AR-Cherty/README.md

-This project is working by the honest word.
+This project works by the honest word.